Homestead National Historical Park

 Homestead National Historical Park, a unit of the National Park System known as the Homestead National Monument of America prior to 2021, commemorates passage of the Homestead Act of 1862, which allowed any qualified person to claim up to 160 acres of federally owned land in exchange for five years of residence and the cultivation and improvement of the property.
 The Act eventually transferred 270000000 acre from public to private ownership.

-The park is 5 mile west of Beatrice, Nebraska on a site that includes some of the first acres successfully claimed under the Homestead Act.
+The park is 5 mile west of Beatrice, Nebraska, on a site that includes some of the first acres successfully claimed under the Homestead Act.
 The national monument was first included in the National Register of Historic Places in 1966.
+In 2015, the United States Mint released a commemorative quarter as part of the America the Beautiful series honoring the park.

 Homestead Heritage Center and Education Center

 The Homestead Heritage Center, dedicated in 2007, contains exhibits that treat the effect of the Homestead Act on immigration, agriculture, native tribes, the tallgrass prairie ecosystem, and federal land policy.
 The roof line of the center resembles a "single bottom plow moving through the sod," and the parking lot measures exactly 1 acre.
 A separate Education Center features science and social science presentations that can be shared with classrooms anywhere in the United States through distance-learning.